Identifont

 The centre vertex of the upper-case 'M' is on the baseline.

-The upper-case 'G' has no bar.
+The upper-case 'G' has double-sided bar.